Skip to section

 Expert Tip.

-In case the fees weren’t low enough, Webull sweetens the deal by waiving commissions altogether for the first 30 days and gives you $200 worth of shares for free.
-See below for details.
+In case the fees weren’t low enough, Webull sweetens the deal by waiving commissions on all the first 20 trades (which expire after 90 days).

 Cons.